Deep-litter flooring for superior lying time

 The deep litter floor is typically made up of medium to large sized wood chip.
-The Deep litter materials will last for a considerable time (typically three years) when kept beneath the Redpath clear roof system making this flooring option both economic and effective to consider.
+The Deep-litter material will last for a considerable time (typically three years) when kept beneath the Redpath clear roof system making this flooring option both economic and effective to consider.
 Please see the woodchip flooring type guidelines below.

-The Deep litter system provides a, clean and comfortable resting place for the cows to loaf and when kept dry below a clear UV transmitting roof it will offer substantially reduced incidence of disease/bacteria (mastitis) which is typically associated with outdoor litter systems or with barn designs that are dark, damp and cold that might use traditional tin or white coloured claddings
+The Deep-litter system provides a, clean and comfortable resting place for the cows to loaf and when kept dry below a clear UV transmitting roof it will offer substantially reduced incidents of disease/bacteria (mastitis) which is typically associated with outdoor litter systems or with barn designs that are dark, damp and cold that might use traditional tin or white coloured claddings

 A stocking density of 7.5m³ - 9m³ per cow is recommended for the best year-round housing and litter conditions.